DJ Max Fever: Features

-The game is mostly based on DJMax Portable 2 but uses the DJMax Portable Black Square Entire Control System, meaning the green notes that appear will stop the music track if missed.
-There is the auto-correct function, as for example if you hit the ◄ with ▲, your hit will be auto corrected deducting however 20% of the score the note would normally get.
+The game is mostly based on DJMax Portable 2 but uses the DJMax Portable Black Square (2008) Entire Control System, meaning the green notes that appear will stop the music track if missed.
+There is the auto-correct function, as for example if you hit the ◄ with ▲, your hit will be auto corrected, deducting however 20% of the score the note would normally get.
 8B mode loading screens don't show the name of the song unlike in DJMax Portable 2.
 Also some of the "achievement discs" have been changed.

-Since this is the first DJMax game released in Northern America there was no need for "the Link Disc" function and was removed for the Fever.
+Since this is the first DJMax game released in Northern America, there was no need for "the Link Disc" function and was removed for the Fever.
 The game is also toned down to be generally easier to play than most of the other DJMax games.
 Most mission songs have been changed, and the requirements have been toned down.
 Also the level cap of 30 for Easy difficulty has been removed and the score penalty for Easy difficulty has been reduced.

-Soundtrack of the game is a selected combination of song from DJMax Portable and DJMax Portable 2.
-There is DJ Max Fever exclusive song called "Hip Hop Rescue" by "D.O" which uses the same music video as "Let Go".
+The soundtrack of the game is a selected combination of song from DJMax Portable and DJMax Portable 2.
+There is a DJ Max Fever exclusive song called "Hip Hop Rescue" by "D.O" which uses the same music video as "Let Go".
 "MV" mode now has more videos, and some descriptions have been changed.
 "Album" has been removed from "Collection".
 Videos called "GET ON TOP ~No Cut Version~" and "DJMax Portable 2 ~Credits~" have been removed from the "Media" section of "Collection".

 Like DJMax Clazziquai Edition and Black Square, DJ Max Fever prevents the transfer of save files, by associating the saved data with the MAC address of the PSP.
 If a save file is transferred to a PSP either by swapping memory sticks or downloading, the game recognizes the mismatch and refuses to load the game data.
 This can be circumvented using a MAC address spoofer.
 However, if the player puts the save file on a different Memory Stick, and uses the Memory Stick on the same PSP the Save File is created on, the data will still load.